tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "Okay," Cecile said finally, and got out her own homework, and that was the end of it.

-.The last Friday before we went to Bellhaven State, we were all at the quarry again, but thanks to the weather, the water was too cold to get into.
+The last Friday before we went to Bellhaven State, we were all at the quarry again, but thanks to the weather, the water was too cold to get into.
 We sat on the upper shelf and watched the water go dark below us.
 The tree line was orange and red and just beginning to go bare at the edges.
 From this angle you could see more of the facility than you could in the months before: the roof clearly visible now through the stripped branches, and what might have been a window, or a gap where a window used to be.

 “I met this guy named Gerard Fitch yesterday,” Summer began.
 “He stopped me outside the pharmacy because he saw me taking pictures of the old Bellhaven State sign.
 He worked maintenance at Bellhaven State Psychiatric Facility from the late sixties until seventy-four.”